DominikN/docs_new/docs/tutorials/howtostart/rosbot---quick-start.md

 * Launch web browser and type the local IP of your ROSbot (the one you noted before)
 * You should see interface as below, use it to test and control your ROSbot.

-Also you can check how it works in gazebo simulation:
+Also, you can check how it works in gazebo simulation:

 `roslaunch rosbot_webui demo_gazebo.launch`